TENANT RESOURCES AND FAQ'S

 Can I smoke in my apartment?

 You may not smoke anywhere in the building, including your apartment.
 All of our properties are smoke-free (non-smoking buildings).
-When smoking outside of a property, please remain at least 30 feet away from the building to prevent smoke going into windows.
+When smoking outside of a property, please remain at least 30 feet away from the building to prevent smoke from going into windows.
 Please do not smoke near open windows.

 What happens on move-in day?